deepakkumarnd/deepakkumarnd.github.io/blog/views/posts/circle-model.md

     # Accuracy 88.72

 On my laptop I have achieved an accuracy of **88.72%** on the training dataset.
-When we tested the model on the full set of generated points (`samples`), the accuracy improved to approximately **94%**.
+When I tested the model on the full set of generated points (`samples`), the accuracy improved to approximately **94%**.

 I believe there's still room for improvement, particularly on the training set.
 One possible reason for the lower training accuracy is the imbalance in point distribution, if you examine the `training_sample`, you'll notice that there are fewer points near the edges of the half-circle compared to the denser region in the middle.
 This uneven distribution may have limited the model's ability to learn the boundary behavior effectively.